November 1972 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-defense cells will hunt down and kill it, but if not, a tumor will develop
+defense cells will hunt down and kill it, but if not, a tumor will develop - maybe

-3 of this series appeared in the October and December 1972 issues, respectively.
+3 of this series appeared in the October, November. and December

 By J. G. Ello, Radiation Measurements and Instrumentation

 In Part 1 of this series, the various types of radioactivity and the behavior